networknt/light-doc/content/en/faq/SPA-API.md

 It is much easier to deploy SPA with containerized API as you can just put your SPA into a folder in your host machine and then map into the Docker with a volume.
 The API server can find the static files and serve them.
-Also, it allows you to change the UI easier without touching the API.
+Also, it allows you to change the UI easily without touching the API.

 Take a look at a Dockerfile in [webserver example][] example and pay attention on the volume that maps